70% Of Women Have Low Libido — So Why Are We Still Ashamed?

 In reality, new global research conducted by Headspace App and Peanut has found that seven in 10 women have experienced low sex drive.
 There’s no unequivocal ‘cause’ for this either.
 Vaginal dryness, painful sex and alcohol can affect libido, as can health conditions like endometriosis, depression and cancer.
 Stress, fatigue, body image and relationship issues can also contribute to a decrease in libido.

 Penelope* points to poor mental health and being on antidepressants as the biggest factors that affected her libido.
 “I just had no desire to do anything ever.
-I was forcing myself to have sex to remain ‘normal’,” she tells Refinery29 Australia.
+I was forcing myself to have sex to remain ‘normal’,” she tells Refinery29.

+For Sabrina, 23 and Anne, also 23, being on birth control drastically changed their sex drives.

 “I have had low libido for a while now, but particularly since I went on birth control (ironic right?
 The thing that lets me have safe sex stops me from wanting to have sex),” Sabrina shares.
 “It has made me feel frustrated because I want to feel connected to my partner but at the same time I don't want to.
 I also used to love smutty books but I'm not interested anymore, which is sad.”